danfuzz/samizdat/doc/library-guide/OneOff.md

 #### `valueOf(value) <> .`

-Some values have an associated "sub-value" or "inner value".
+Some values have an associated "sub-value" or "inner value."
 This generic provides access to that value.
 This generic often goes hand-in-hand with `keyOf`.